 The yardstick which I measure that statement against is Coca-Cola management’s long-term average EPS growth target of 7-9% per annum.
 In order to meet that, the company has multiple streams that could chip in.
 I covered some of these in a post on Trademark Coke back in 2018 but I’ll recap the most obvious ones below.

 First, it can grow sales via selling more of its product.
 This might come simply through population growth, per-capita increases in consumption, or some combination of both.
 For instance, the average person consumed 46 Coca-Cola Company beverages per year back in 1992.
 By 2012, that figure had climbed to 94.
-An additional 1.5 billion people inhabited the planet over the same period.
+An additional 1.5b people inhabited the planet over the same period.
 Needless to say, these trends added a lot of dollars to Coca-Cola Company coffers.

 That spread is interesting for all the folks out there that don’t like Coke’s current valuation.
-I’ve called these type of stocks expensive before but in relative terms they aren’t.
+I have called these type of stocks expensive before but in relative terms they aren’t.
 Think Coke stock will yield a 4% dividend while growing at high single-digits a year?
-In my view it just ain’t gonna happen in this environment.
+In my view that just ain’t gonna happen in this environment.
 It would probably be time to back up the truck if it did.
 Contrary to popular opinion, I don’t believe that now is an obviously bad time to buy shares of Coca-Cola stock for long-term investment accounts.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!